SNF-Root/Smart-Lab/README.md

 > * To set up Rclone for your specific use case, navigate to [Rclone's website](https://rclone.org/install/).
 >   - Here is the setup for [Rclone with Google Drive](https://rclone.org/drive/).

-> [!NOTE]
-> The project is currently not built for Python 2; these features may be added in the future.

 ### Installation